guikarai/LinuxONE-ECC/ecc-lab.md

-# ECC pubic key activities
+# ECC public key activities

 We already tested RSA performance, now lets test ECC performance.
 That way you will be able to compare later.